 What happens to your bank account upon death depends a lot on what you do with it during your life.
-A number of factors influence what happens with your money upon death, including whose name is on the bank account, whether it’s held in a living trust, and your state’s laws.
+Some factors influence what happens with your money upon death, including whose name is on the bank account, whether it’s held in a living trust and your state’s laws.
 Here’s a guide to help you figure out where the money from a bank account goes after death so that you can make an informed decision about what you want to do:

 What happens with a joint account